PratapDessai/melody/actions/README.md

 Also, On every event, we runs the **build**, **lint**, **unit tests**, **e2e** and publish the **canary dist-tag** on npm registry.
 This tag can be used for testing purposes.

 #### <a id="toc-pr-closed"></a>Pull request closed
-This workflow removes or un-publishes the **Canary dist-tag** which we publish in the [Pull request](#toc-pr) workflow.
+This workflow removes the **Canary dist-tag** which we publish in the [Pull request](#toc-pr) workflow.
 As the pull request can be merged or closed, the dist-tag will no longer in use.
 The successful merge in any other branch will publish the **prerelease dist-tag** or **canary dist-tag**.

 #### <a id="toc-master-branch-only"></a>Master branch only
 This workflow performs all the tasks mentioned in (Pull request workflow)[#toc-pr], but in the end it publishes **prerelease dist-tag** to npm registry.